Skip to content

 Sri Lanka

 It is one of the perfect places in Sri Lanka for adventures, safari trips, and rock climbing.
-Also, the famous Sigiriya rock is reached by climbing stairs and steep rocks.
-From the top of the rock, a beautiful view of the Dambulla and its rainforests is visible.
-There is also an ancient Buddhist temple at the foot of the Sigiriya cliff, rich in the architecture of old and religious buildings.
+The famous Sigiriya rock is also reached by climbing stairs and steep rocks.
+From the top of the rock, a beautiful view of Dambulla and its rainforests is visible.
+There is also an ancient Buddhist temple at the foot of the Sigiriya cliff, which is rich in old and religious architecture.

 Nuraliya City